-It is recommended that additional doses are given at least six months apart, or six months after a positive COVID-19 test.
-Clinical discretion, however, can be applied for some patients, e.g. an interval of three months may be appropriate for patients at high risk of severe disease from COVID-19.
+It is recommended that additional doses are given at least six months apart, or six months after a positive COVID-19 test.2 Clinical discretion, however, can be applied for some patients, e.g. an interval of three months may be appropriate for patients at high risk of severe disease from COVID-19.2 N.B.
+A spacing of fewer than three months between doses requires a prescription.2

-For further information of groups recommended to receive additional COVID-19 doses, see: info.health.nz/immunisations/vaccines-aotearoa/covid-19-vaccines/getting-covid-19-vaccines/, and Table 5.6 in the Immunisation Handbook, available from: www.tewhatuora.govt.nz/for-health-professionals/clinical-guidance/immunisation-handbook/
+For further information of groups recommended to receive additional COVID-19 doses, see: info.health.nz/immunisations/vaccines-aotearoa/covid-19-vaccines/getting-covid-19-vaccines/, and Table 5.6 in the Immunisation Handbook, available from: www.tewhatuora.govt.nz/for-the-health-sector/vaccine-information/immunisation-handbook-2024-version-1/